By Don Lajoie,

 deputies — among them qualified lawyers — already had compiled

 children since 1940.
-Those files had remained locked in the Dublin
+Those files had remained locked in the Dublin archbishop's

 The investigators also dug up a paper trail documenting the church's

-lawsuits and compensation demands.
-Dublin church leaders publicly denied
+and compensation demands.
+Dublin church leaders publicly denied the existence

-some cases only when devoutly Catholic police received complaints from
+cases only when devoutly Catholic police received complaints from children or

-faced 320 documented complaints, although the investigators said they
+documented complaints, although the investigators said they were confident that

 Just 11 of the 46 ultimately were convicted of abusing children —